math218-fall2022/website/content/_index.md

 ---
-title: "Math 118: Introduction to Data Science"
+title: "Math 218: Introduction to Data Science"
-description: "Intro to data science and statistical thinking.
-Learn to explore, visualize,and analyze data to understand natural phenomena, investigate patterns, model outcomes,and make predictions, and do so in a reproducible and shareable manner.
-Gain experience in data wrangling and munging, exploratory data analysis, predictive modeling, data visualization, and effectively communicating results.
-Work on problems and case studies inspired by and based on real-world questions and data.
-The course will introduce and focus on the R statistical computing language."
+description: "This course is an introduction to modern statistical, machine learning, and computational methods to analyze large and complex data sets that arise in a variety of fields, from biology to economics to astrophysics.
+The theoretical underpinnings of the most important modeling and predictive methods will be covered, including regression, classification, clustering, resampling, and tree-based methods.
+Student work will involve implementation of these concepts using open-source computational tools."
 markup: "mmark"
 ---